Updated December 4, 2023 to reflect Spring 2024 experience and timeline.

 Late Night Programming

 Late Night Programming offers opportunities to get to know campus and its surroundings and experience entertainment at and around Cal.
 More importantly, Late Night Programming allows new students to bond and have fun with their groups and other new Cal students!
 While programming is scheduled all night, these events are optional.
-Programming will go no later than midnight each day.
-You can participate in programming by attending with members of your GBO group, or select from the variety of options each night.

 Resource Fair

-The Campus Department Resource Fair will introduce incoming students to 40+ campus departments, including Berkeley Study Abroad and University Health Services.
+The Campus Department Resource Fair will introduce incoming students to 70+ campus departments, including Berkeley Study Abroad and University Health Services.
 The fair will be hosted in person and will allow you to connect directly with staff from various campus departments.

 Bear Pact